The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Machine-Learning Algebraic Geometry

-\item[Neural network regressor: ] the output is continuous (i.e., some real number which we will then round up); Optimal neural network hyperparameters were found with a genetic algorithm, leading to an overall architecture of five hidden layers with 876, 461, 437, 929, and 404 neurons, respectively.
-The algorithm also found that a ReLU (rectified linear unit) activation layer and dropout layer of dropout 0.2072 between each neuron layer give optimal results.
+\item[NN regressor: ] the output is continuous (i.e., some real number which we will then round up); Optimal neural network hyperparameters were found with a genetic algorithm, leading to an overall architecture of five hidden layers with 876, 461, 437, 929, and 404 neurons, respectively.
+The algorithm also found that a ReLU activation layer and dropout layer of dropout probability 0.2072 between each neuron layer give optimal results.

-\item[SVM: ] the output is one of the possible values for $h^{1,1}$, viz., an integer \footnote{ An artefact of the CICY dataset is that $h^{1,1} = 0$ is a marker for a trivial CY3, such as the direct product $(T^2)^3$. } between 0 and 19, inclusive; here the hyperparameters were found to be a Gaussian kernel with $\sigma=2.74, C=10, \epsilon=0.01$.
+\item[SVM: ] the output is one of the possible values for $h^{1,1}$, viz., an integer \footnote{ An artefact of the CICY data-set is that $h^{1,1} = 0$ is a marker for a trivial CY3, such as the direct product $(T^2)^3$. } between 0 and 19, inclusive; here the hyper-parameters were found to be a Gaussian kernel with $\sigma=2.74$, as well as slack $C=10$ and margin $\epsilon=0.01$ (recall that these quantities were defined in \S\ref{s:nonNN}, in Eqs.~\eqref{SVMpar,SVMslack,SVMeps}).

-\item[Neural network classifier: ] the output is a 20-channel classifier (like hand-written digits being a 10-channel classifier) with each neuron mapping to 0 or 1.
+\item[NN classifier: ] the output is a 20-channel classifier (like hand-written digits being a 10-channel classifier) with each neuron mapping to 0 or 1.
 The optimal architecture can be found to be be four convolution layers with 57, 56, 55, and 43 feature maps, respectively, all with a kernel size of $3 \times 3$.
 These layers were followed by two hidden fully-connected layers and the output layer, the hidden layers containing 169 and 491 neurons.
 ReLU activations and a dropout of 0.5 were included between every layer, with the last layer using a sigmoid activation. \end{description} Importantly, training with a laptop took on the order of 10 minutes and execution on the validation set, seconds.
 The actual Hodge computation of the CICYs, on the other hand, was a stupendous task.

 The performance is again quite satisfactory, for a 25\%-75\% split of training versus validation (the machine has only seen 1/4 of the data!) and we have the various accuracy measures for the 3 above methods as